 Full-time employees may use up to one hundred four (104) hours of sick leave per year for these purposes.
-Part-time employees use a prorated amount.
+Part-time employees use a pro-rated amount.

-SECTION 4.
-Whenever an employee's request for sick leave is disapproved, he/she shall be given a written reason, if requested.
+Section 4.
+Whenever an employee's request for sick leave is disapproved, they shall be given a written reason, if requested.

-SECTION 5.
+Section 5.
 Full-time employees may use a total of four hundred eighty (480) hours of sick leave each leave year to care for a family member with a serious health condition.
 However the total allowable amount of sick leave entitlement under Sections 3 and 5 may not exceed four hundred eighty (480) hours.
-Any sick leave taken under

-Article 26 to care for a family member is deducted from the four hundred eighty (480) hour entitlement under this Section.
+Any sick leave taken under Article 26 to care for a family member is deducted from the four hundred eighty (480) hour entitlement under this Section.

-SECTION 6.
+Section 6.
 Employees should request leave in advance for prearranged optical, medical, or dental appointments.
 However, if the absence is unplanned, the Agency must be notified before or within the first hour of the time scheduled to report for duty, unless in the judgment of the Agency there are extenuating circumstances, which prevent the employee from doing so.

-In cases of extended absences, and when an employee provides the Agency with a tentative return to work date, he/she shall only be required to notify the Agency on the first day of each occurrence of illness and shall not be required to call in on a daily basis, unless specifically required by the Agency.
+In cases of extended absences, and when an employee provides the Agency with a tentative return to work date, they shall only be required to notify the Agency on the first day of each occurrence of illness and shall not be required to call in on a daily basis, unless specifically required by the Agency.

-SECTION 7.
-In individual cases when employee counseling has not been effective and there remains sufficient cause to believe an employee may be abusing sick leave, the employee may be given advance written notice, indicating the reason(s) that he/she will be required for a period of time, not to exceed six (6) months, to furnish a medical certificate for each subsequent absence.
+Section 7.
+In individual cases when employee counseling has not been effective and there remains sufficient cause to believe an employee may be abusing sick leave, the employee may be given advance written notice, indicating the reason(s) that they will be required for a period of time, not to exceed six (6) months, to furnish a medical certificate for each subsequent absence.
+When written notice is issued, the form in Appendix E will be used.
+An employee who has received written notice and is released from duty because of illness may be required to furnish a medical certificate for that day.
 When it has been determined by the Agency that the requirement is no longer necessary, the employee shall be notified and the previous notice(s) shall be removed from the records and all copies shall be returned to the employee.

-SECTION 8.
+Section 8.
 Except as otherwise provided for in Section 7, an employee shall not be required to furnish a medical certificate to substantiate a request for sick leave of four (4) days or less.
 An employee shall be required to furnish a medical certificate for absences of more than four (4) workdays, except that this requirement may be waived by the Agency in individual cases.
 If a physician was not consulted, a signed statement from the employee giving the facts about the absence, the treatment used, and the reasons for not having a physician's statement may be submitted to the Agency as supporting evidence.

-SECTION 9.
+Section 9.
 The number of hours of sick leave used shall not, in and of itself, constitute sufficient cause for sick leave counseling.

-SECTION 10.
-An employee who, because of illness, is released from duty, shall not be required to furnish a medical certificate for that day.
+Section 10.
+Except as otherwise provided for in Section 7, an employee who, because of illness, is released from duty, shall not be required to furnish a medical certificate for that day.